Dumpster Permits 101

-Know When You Need a Permit for Your Roll Off Dumpster
+How to Tell If You Need a Permit for a Dumpster

 But what happens when your driveway isn’t an option?
-To help keep your project on track, we compiled some basic information about dumpster permits in case you need one for your rental.
+If you plan to place your dumpster in a public area, you will most likely need a permit.
+Keep in mind that dumpster permit regulations vary from city to city.
+Some communities require a permit if the dumpster will be visible to passersby, while others only enforce permits if the container will be on public property.
+To help keep your project on track, we gathered some basic information about dumpster permits in case you need one for your rental.

 Can You Put a Dumpster in the Street?

-If you’re unsure whether you need a dumpster permit for your preferred placement, give us a call and our knowledgeable staff will help you figure out what you need before you place your order.
+If you’re unsure whether you need a dumpster permit for your preferred placement, give us a call and we’ll help you figure out what you need before you place your order.

 How to Get a Permit for a Dumpster

 If you need to pull the permit yourself, here are the steps you’ll need to take before your dumpster is delivered.

 - Search your city’s website for a dumpster permit request form.

 - Call the appropriate city department to ask about the permit process if you can’t find the form online.

 - Fill out and submit the application form.